sandroleibrecht/portfolio/README.md

-# Personal Portfolio Page
+# Portfolio
 [sandropernerstorfer.com](https://sandropernerstorfer.com)

-*_Built using React & Redux_*

 ***

-Thank you for checking out my repo !
+Welcome and thank you for coming by.

+In my portfolio you will find a collection of my projects and some information about me and my tech life.

+Please feel free to hit me up with projects, business and all kinds of ideas by using the contact form.